 Reasons to visit the Pacific coast

-Closer to both international airports
+It’s closer to both international airports

-More national parks
+There are more national parks

 Reasons to visit the Caribbean coast